To build your best body and have your top performances, you need the ideal combination of training, diet, and recovery.

 This is a balanced macronutrient split.

-Based on what goals you have for yourself the split can be adjusted, but a 40/30/30 split is a good split for most lifters to start with.
+Now based on the goals you have for yourself the split can be adjusted.
+But a 40/30/30 split is a good split for most lifters to start with.

 Even if you are in a caloric deficit at 2000 calories a day, you still need balance with your macros in order to develop your best physique.